Jumper's Knee

 The irritated tendon causes pain in the region it is located—at the front of the knee just below the kneecap.
 At its onset, jumper’s knee manifests as a dull ache when one begins or immediately following physical activity.

-But as the condition worsens, jumper’s knee can lead to swelling, stiffness and a crunching sound and sensation known as crepitus that can be present during and following physical activity.
+But as the condition worsens, jumper’s knee can lead to swelling, stiffness and a crunching sound and sensation known as crepitus, that can be present during and following physical activity.
 Not surprisingly, this can hinder performance.

-If left untreated, jumper’s knee can disrupt life outside the gym, making actions such as climbing stairs, weeding a garden or even easing out of a chair a painful endeavor.
+If left untreated, jumper’s knee can disrupt life outside the gym, making actions such as climbing stairs, weeding a garden, or even easing out of a chair a painful endeavor.

 Jumper’s knee symptoms include pain at the front of the knee that may manifest in stages, progressing from pain solely during activity, to pain during and after activity to a prolonged pain that is disruptive to performance.
-Ultimately, a tendon may even tear, at which point surgery will likely be needed.
+Ultimately, a tendon may even tear, at which point the surgery will likely be needed.

 What Causes Patellar Tendonitis or Jumper's Knee?